ljb135/SEG9/README.md

 * Google Maps API - Location display using Google Maps

 ## Run Locally
-Execute the commands below in separate terminals.
-The terminals must be left running for the services to function.
+Execute the commands below to start the frontend and backend services.

 Frontend:
 #### `cd frontend`